Delirium (2013 film): Interpretations

-Like in his first film Las Meninas, Deliriu appeals to the intricate family sagas, which appear in the novels by Witold Gombrowicz, Milorad Pavic, and Bruno Schulz.
+Like in his first film Las Meninas, Deliriu appeals to the intricate family sagas, which appear in the novels by Witold Gombrowicz, Milorad Pavić, and Bruno Schulz.

 Unlike the sagas Luchino Visconti (The Damned) or Ingmar Bergman (Fanny and Alexander), Podol'chak avoids narrative but everything happens outside the space-time continuum with a focus on psychological states.
 His characters are arbitrary, which is emphasized by archetypal names: Father, Mother, Daughter.

 Developing the themes set in his first film Las Meninas, Podolchak in Delirium somewhat modifies the "family" structure - introduces into the hermetic nightmare the "other" character - the person from the side.
 But this "stranger" (the main character is the Psychiatrist, a kind of heir to the narrator from The Fall of the House of Usher by Edgar Allan Poe) shows himself not as an alien body.
 His invasion does not cause any changes in the "family organism".
 The family absorbs the "alien", turning him into a full participant of a strange game, the exit of which does not exist.

 From the point of view of cinematic genres, more accurately subgenres, Delirium can be attributed to the so-called "stories about the house with no way out" or "stories of houses with ghosts."
 From the films of the first category, the closest is Singapore Sling and See You in Hell, My Darling by Nikos Nikolaidis.
-From the films of the second category, you can, for comparison, recall The House on Telegraph Hill by Robert Wise and The Others by Alejandro Amenábar.
+From the films of the second category, The House on Telegraph Hill by Robert Wise and The Others by Alejandro Amenábar.
 But unlike the films by Wise and Amenabar, in Podolchak's Delirium the spectator encounters the concept of "erroneous suspense" when the director seems to create an atmosphere of anxious anticipation, but these premonitions of something terrible are being destroyed by the characters' inadequate reaction on them.

 Suspense, performed by Podolchak, is self-destructing.
 It has no point of view "from the outside", there is no coordinate of "normality", relating to which the viewer is able to oppose herself/himself to screen suspense.
 The viewer becomes this obscurity.
 Thus Podolchak provokes a feeling of acute claustrophobia - there is no way out from Podolchak's "home-world".
 The spectator, like the characters, does not know is there anything beyond the boundaries of the place where she/he is at the moment.
 Since "this moment" has the ability to loop, then the flight "from here" becomes simply impossible.